 5. Pick and promote a winner

 This is the final opportunity to create some buzz around the campaign.
-Picking winners can be done in a number of ways, as previously mentioned winners can be chosen by social vote or instead why not have a panel of celebrity/specialist judges to pick the winner of the contest.
+Picking winners can be done in a number of ways, as previously mentioned winners can be chosen by a social vote, a name out of a 'hat' or instead why not have a panel of celebrity/specialist judges to pick the winner of the contest?

 You could even have fans and followers create a shortlist, by social vote and then have the judging panel pick the winner from that list.